firesim/firesim/docs/Memory-mapped-Registers.rst

       lazy val module = new InputStreamModuleImp(this)
     }

-We want to specify or override two arguments in the ``TLRegisterNode``
+We want to specify or override three arguments in the ``TLRegisterNode`` constructor.
-constructor.
 The first is the address of the device in the memory map.
 The address is specified as an ``AddressSet`` containing two values, a base address and a mask.
 The system bus will route all addresses that match the